The Monastery of Leshok, Tetovo

 The famous Leshok Monastery is situated in the so-called Gorno Leshok neighborhood, at an altitude of 610 meters.
-In its complex, there are the church of St. Athanasius and the church of the Holy Mother of God, as well as the grave and the memorial room of Cyril Pejchinovich, one of the most famous Macedonian educators of the 19th Century.
+In its complex, there are two churches – St. Athanasius and the church of the Holy Mother of God, as well as the grave and the memorial room of Cyril Pejchinovich, one of the most famous Macedonian enlighteners of the 19th Century.
 With his arrival from Mount Athos, in 1818, the monastery dormitories were restored, the monastery library was founded and Leshok grown to be a literary and educational center.

-The Church of St. Athanasius, Leshok Monastery, Tetovo
+The Church of St. Athanasius in Leshok Monastery, Tetovo

-There are two churches in the village of Leshok that are dedicated to Saint Athanasius, one of them being older and the other from a more recent date.
+There are two churches in the village of Leshok that are dedicated to Saint Athanasius, one of them being older and the other from more recent times.

 The old church is now in ruins and can be reached by the road leading to the village of Brezno.
 It dates from the 14th Century.
-It was built preserving Byzantine manner of stone, brick and limestone and has marble floors.
+It was built in a Byzantine style with stone, brick and limestone and has marble floors.
 Several marble columns from the iconostasis with capitols decorated with human and animal heads are kept in the Tetovo museum.
 The church was painted immediately after its construction.

 The more recent church was built in 1924 and is located in the monastery, next to the church of the Holy Mother of God and the hospices.